Information About Safiya

 I look forward to sharing my knowledge of the Spanish and French language to my prospective students.
 Moreover, I aspire to pass on my passion for these languages as they are of great significance in our rapidly evolving world.

 Note: As an upper-year student, I have a busy schedule but I continue to tutor because it is absolutely fulfilling.
 It would be ideal to meet with my student on or near campus.
 I am willing to travel as long as it is nearby.

-I have been working with First Tutors Canada for one year now.
-In this time, I have been lucky to have worked with a wide variety of students ranging from students in grades 7 and 9 and adults- including a retiree.
+I have been working with First Tutors Canada for two years now.
+In this time, I have been lucky to have worked with a wide variety of students ranging from students as young as age seven to retirees.
 I enjoy working with students of all backgrounds as it allows for different approaches to learning a foreign language, and by doing so, we are mobilizing ourselves to understand and ultimately, adapt to a globalizing world.

 During the summer of this 2019, I went to Bali, Indonesia where I spent two months volunteering as a Healthcare Education teacher, through Green Lion Bali, in a local elementary and secondary school.
 This presented a challenge to me as I too, had to adapt to a setting that was foreign to me and teach a subject in a language foreign to the students.
 I am overjoyed to have actively contributed to the intellectual growth and stimulation of the Indonesian Children.
 Furthermore, I feel grateful to have had this experience as it has taught me strategies for teaching students who often have difficulty with academics, how to make sessions fun and interactive, and lastly but not least, it has made me an even more encouraging mentor.